gizipp/robot/README.md

 This is Robot Simulator.
 The command is PLACE, MOVE, LEFT, RIGHT and REPORT.

 #Usage
-In console run ruby robot.rb.
-PING the robot to test, will result PONG!

-Open robot.rb and uncomment some test case or create some command like below example :
+Open irb and load robot.rb and create object.
+The robot!

+1. To create the robot :

+robot = Robot.new

+2. Check the robot is alive and ready to go :

+robot.command("PING")

+and the result should be PONG!

+3. Assign some command to the robot :

 robot.place(1,2,"EAST") -> to placing robot